 The district may close school because of bad weather or emergency conditions.
-When such conditions exist the superintendent will make the official decision concerning the closing of the district's facilities.
+When such conditions exist, the superintendent will make the official decision concerning the closing of the district's facilities.
 When it becomes necessary to close, open late, or to release early, the following radio and school officials will notify television stations:

-Information about school closings will be announced on radio station 1410 AM, Channel 3, Channel 6, and at www.prairievalleyisd.net.
+1410 AM, Channel 3, Channel 6, and at www.prairievalleyisd.net.